markred1234/automationTestProject/README.md

 3).
 Tests located in Tests Directory and contains tests as per assesment.
 4).
 Excel file located in Root under excel directory 5).
 To execute run testngTestSuite.xml
+6).
+Some default reporting is available under test-output